dario-fiore/pokedex/README.md

 ![Header  - Github](https://user-images.githubusercontent.com/32436485/73615683-6bc65a00-460a-11ea-84ed-e6bbe63780b0.png)

 <div align="center"><strong>Pokedex</strong></div>
 <div align="center">This project is a sample demonstration of usage of front-end technologies that allow to browse and search using a predefined set of pokemons.
-With this project I'll show to you, how I solve this *exercise* from UI/UX design to final Deploy.</div>
+With this project I'll show to you, how I solve this projet from UI/UX design to final Deploy.</div>

 <br/>